fivetran/dbt_servicenow/DECISIONLOG.md

 - `incident_category` and `incident_subcategory`: These fields often depend on each other.
 For instance, if the `incident_category` is "Software," the `incident_subcategory` might have different options compared to when the category is "Hardware."
 The `dependent_value` in this case could represent the `incident_category` and influence the `incident_subcategory` labels.

+There are a number of system-generated values for labels associated with choice fields.
+For example, in the latest version, the `state` element has the default labels `New`, `Assess`, `Authorize`, `Scheduled`, `Implement`, `Review`, `Closed`, and `Canceled`, each with a unique `sys_choice_value`.
+ServiceNow does allow for manual creation of additional labels and values; however, users should first review existing system-generated options to ensure they are not creating duplicates.

 ## Relationships between User, Group, and Role related tables in ServiceNow

 The Users table (`sys_user`) is linked to Roles (`sys_user_role`) through a many-to-many relationship via the `sys_user_has_role` table.
 This intermediary table stores records that connect each User with one or more Roles.
 When a Role is assigned directly to a User, a corresponding entry is created in the `sys_user_has_role` table.
 Conversely, when a Role is removed from a User, the corresponding entry is deleted from the table.